COMP1010UNSW/pyhtml-enhanced/README.md

 # PyHTML Enhanced

-A library for building HTML documents with a simple and easily learnable syntax, inspired by, and similar to
+A library for building HTML documents with a simple and learnable syntax, inspired by, and similar to
 [the original PyHTML library](https://github.com/cenkalti/pyhtml), but with improved documentation and type safety.